October 3, 2020

 It’s interesting how the Gospel writers take us on the inside of these relationships.
 There was that time in the early days when Martha drove herself mad trying to get everything just so for Jesus and his disciples.
-You remember, the time Mary broke with all social convention and sat at his feet listening to him.
-Then she did it again later pouring the expensive perfume on his feet.
+Remember the time Mary broke with all social convention and sat at his feet listening to him?
+Then she did it again later, pouring the expensive perfume on his feet.

 They were friends—not fans.
 It brings me to say something you may consider controversial.
 You may not agree and that’s fine—just don’t throw anything at me. ;0) Jesus is not looking for worshipful fans.
 He longs for intimate friends.
 We will see this a few chapters later when he tells his disciples, “I no longer call you servants . . .
-Instead I have called you friends, for everything I have learned from my Father I have made known to you.”
-(John 15).
-Jesus did not come to us to be worshipped like a celebrity but to be known as a friend.
+Instead I have called you friends, for everything I have learned from my Father I have made known to you” (John 15:15).
+Jesus did not come to us to be worshipped like a celebrity, but to be known as a friend.

 Many are content to know Jesus as Savior.
 Fewer are willing to know him as Lord.
 Not many, however, will become his friends.
-Many are content to worship him as a loyal subject bows low before a King.
+Many are content to worship him like a loyal subject who bows low before a king.
 Fewer still are willing to approach him as the son or daughter of a loving Father.
 Not many will walk with him as friend.

 That’s the conundrum of Bethany.
 More on that tomorrow.

-Abba Father, we thank you for your Son, Jesus, our Savior, our Lord and yes, who would be our friend.
+Abba Father, we thank you for your Son, Jesus, our Savior, our Lord and, yes, our friend.
 Reveal to us where we stand with him and open the path for us to go further.
-Come Holy Spirit and make us into the abiding friends of Jesus.
-It is in his name we pray.
-Amen.
+Come, Holy Spirit, and make us into the abiding friends of Jesus.
+It is in his name we pray, amen.